jafingerhut/core.btree-vector/doc/intro.md

 ### B-tree examples, and consequences of the invariants

-These example B-trees have max branching B=5, and minimum branch factor b=3.
+These example B-trees have maximum branch factor B=5, and minimum branch factor b=3.
 Each represents a subset (or all of) this collection of key/value pairs:

 | Key | Value     |
 | --- | --------- |